 Also recall that a person is only guilty under California’s child pornography statutes if he acted knowingly.
 Further, “knowingly” requires that a prosecutor prove certain elements.

-Therefore, an accused can use the defense that he did not act with any particular knowledge.
+Therefore, an accused charged with possession of child pornography can use the defense that he did not act with any particular knowledge.
 An example would be downloading an image without realizing that it contained pornography.

 2.3.
 Legitimate purpose